miekg/dreck/README.md

 With this enabled, *dreck* will, after each closed pull request, look to see if the branch is merged, but not deleted.
 If this is true, it will delete the branch.
 The *master* branch is always excluded from this.

-## Bugs

-We don't support multiple commands in an comment issue.